 Promoters, Passives, and Detractors: Key Players in Your NPS Strategy

-Are you familiar with the concept of promoter passive and detractor?
-Understanding the Net Promoter Score (NPS) is crucial for any business aiming to gauge and improve customer satisfaction and loyalty.
+Are you familiar with the concept of promoter, passive and detractor?
+Understanding the Net Promoter Score (NPS) is crucial for any business aiming to gauge and improve customer satisfaction and loyalty as part of the overall customer journey.

-NPS is a powerful tool that segments customers into three categories based on their likelihood to recommend a business to others: Promoters, Passives, and Detractors.
+NPS is a powerful tool that segments customers into three NPS categories based on their likelihood to recommend a business to a friend or colleague: Promoters, Passives, and Detractors.
+It measures customer loyalty while also providing actionable insights to address issues raised by unhappy customers.

 What does NPS stand for?